Battle of Lalitpur: Eyewitness account

-The Take-over
+Take-over

 Not being able to take Lalitpur even after a long siege and a series of fierce clashes, Shah decided to change his tactics.
 He sent his men to infiltrate the city's nobility and make a deal.
 He promised the nobles that they would be allowed to keep their property, in fact, they would get more if they accepted him as their king.

 These secret negotiations convinced the Malla kings of Lalitpur and Kathmandu (who had sought refuge there after its capture by the Gorkhalis) that they were going to be betrayed, and they fled to Bhaktapur.

 After Shah took Lalitpur, he treated the Pradhan nobles appreciatively for a time.
 Then one day he called them to a meeting at the riverbank of Teku Dobhan on the outskirts of the city.
 There, the Pradhan nobles were captured and killed.

 The Gorkhalis then turned their attention towards Bhaktapur.
 The three Malla kings of Nepal were gathered at Bhaktapur Durbar Square to make a final stand against the aggressors.
 Shah conquered Bhaktapur in 1769, thus completing his conquest of Nepal.
 The Malla dynasty was replaced by the Shah dynasty which lasted until 2008 when Nepal became a republic.